Thursday, February 15, 6:03 a.m.

 Some boys sniggered, others looking confused.
 I must be deaf.

-“Uh, sir, is there some kind of mix up.
+“Uh, sir, is there some kind of mix up, sir.
 I mean, I completely understand that you read the paper wrong, because I thought you said Richwood Academy.
-Obviously, I heard wrong.”
+Obviously, I heard differently.”

 Sherpo squinted as he surveyed the sheet.
-“No Jace, it says Richwood Academy,” he said, eyebrows furrowing.
+“No private, it says Richwood Academy,” he said, eyebrows furrowing.

 “Do you mean the girl’s academy, sir,” a boy laughed, most likely Hunter.